 - participate in events hosted by Us or if you make a donation to us.
 We collect information such as your name, contact details and delivery address (if applicable).
 In some circumstances (e.g. if you were taking part in a project activity) We may also ask you for information related to your health;

-- voluntarily provide Us with your personal data whilst completing surveys, signing up for events, or providing feedback.
+- voluntarily provide Us with your personal data whilst completing surveys, signing up for events, completing our contact form or providing feedback.
 We collect information such as your name, email address, postal address and any additional comments or information you give to Us.

 4. What do We use your personal data for?